gallifreych/php-form/README.md

-# php-form Verileri saklayan ve sonrasında liste haline getiren bir mesaj gönderme formu.
+# php-form A contact form that stores data and then lists it.